 South Africa's annual producer inflation reached a fresh record high of 18% in July of 2022, above market forecasts of 17.6%.
 Main upward contribution came from coke, petroleum, chemical, rubber and plastic products (42.8% vs 37.2% in June); food products, beverages and tobacco products (11.4% vs 10.1%); metals, machinery, equipment and computing equipment (11.3% vs 14%) and paper and printed products (11.1% vs 8.6%).
 Compared to the previous month, producer prices rose 2.2%, also beating market estimates of a 1.95% increase. source: Statistics South Africa

 Producer Prices Change in South Africa averaged 5.87 percent from 2013 until 2022, reaching an all time high of 18 percent in July of 2022 and a record low of 0.30 percent in May of 2020.
 This page provides the latest reported value for - South Africa Producer Prices Change - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 South Africa Producer Prices Change - data, historical chart, forecasts and calendar of releases - was last updated on September of 2022.

-Producer Prices Change in South Africa is expected to be 6.60 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Producer Prices Change in South Africa to stand at 6.30 in 12 months time.
-In the long-term, the South Africa Producer Prices Change is projected to trend around 5.00 percent in 2020, according to our econometric models.
+Producer Prices Change in South Africa is expected to be 17.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the South Africa Producer Prices Change is projected to trend around 8.00 percent in 2023 and 6.70 percent in 2024, according to our econometric models.